 - Pour the rest of the berry mixture into the crust.

 - Arrange final strawberries on top, pressing them down a bit into the gelatin mixture.

 - Place pie in the fridge to chill and set.
 This can take anywhere from one hour to several hours or more, depending on the amount of gelatin used and the temperature of your fridge.

 - Serve with a dollop of Dairy-Free Coconut Whipped Cream.

-More gelatin (3 TB) will allow your pie to set more quickly.
+More gelatin (3 tablespoons) will allow your pie to set more quickly.
 More gelatin can also lead to a firmer, more rubbery texture.
-Less gelatin (2 TB) means the pie will take longer to set, but will have a lighter texture.
+Less gelatin (2 tablespoons) means the pie will take longer to set, but will have a lighter texture.